Herbicide options for cool-season lawns

 • Burn down of existing bermudagrass turf prior to overseeding with ryegrass for winter color

-Fusilade® II Turf and Ornamental herbicide is a selective, systemic herbicide that inhibits the fatty acid synthesis that is required for the growth of new weeds.
-Because of this mode of action, grass weed control may take two to three weeks, although the plant will stop growing within a week after application.
-Fusilade II is grass herbicide and is safe to use around ornamental plants and on fine fescue turf.
+will stop growing within a week after application, although control may take two to three weeks.
+Fusilade II is a grass herbicide and is safe to use around ornamental plants and on fine fescue turf.
 The spot treatment rate for Fusilade II in landscape beds, fence lines and non-turf areas is 0.75 oz. per gal.
 Poa annua and fine fescue are naturally tolerant to Fusilade II.

 Selecting a herbicide